lelloc/doc-admin/content/users-groups-roles/agents.rst

    .. note::

       The email syntax and validity of an available MX record could prevent you from submitting this form.
 For some systems it may be acceptable to turn off these checks.
-See the :ref:`Agent Configuration Options`
+See the :ref:`Agent Configuration Options`.

 Mobile
    The mobile phone number of the agent.